hectorLop/Waste-Detector/README.md

   <img src="docs/colores-del-reciclaje.webp" alt="MJU-dataset" style="zoom:10%;" />

 ### Project Demo
 There is a demo deployed in [Hugginface spaces](https://huggingface.co/spaces/hlopez/Waste-Detector).
 It allows a user to upload a custom image or to select an image from a set of example images to test the model.
-Also, the user can change both the detection threshold and the NMS threshold.
+Also, the user can change both the detection threshold and the NMS threshold to optimize the object detection.

 <img src="docs/hugginface_example.png" alt="MJU-dataset" style="zoom:50%;" />

 ### Datasets

 - [MJU-Waste dataset](https://github.com/realwecan/mju-waste) [1].
 This dataset contains a set of images annotated in PASCAL VOC [2] format.
 Object instance annotations in COCO [2] format are also available.
 This dataset contains RGB images and depth image pairs.
-[Paper](https://www.mdpi.com/1424-8220/20/14/3816/htm)
+The bounding boxes are wrong so they have been calculated using the provided masks.
+Also, the images were manually labeled into the six desired categories.